liyansong2018/elfspirit/README.md

 -  `addsec`  The location of the added section only supports a specific offset address of ELF file, such as existing section offset, section header table offset and the end of the file.
 This is because if we add a section in another location, the program may not work properly.
 -  `injectso` is an experimental binary, which mainly implements the idea of static injection.
 The current version only passes the verification test on libc-2.31/2.32.
 Therefore, we specially provided a JSON file to load the relevant offset addresses of other versions of libc.

+We run **elfspirit** using:

+- Ubuntu 20.04 / Kali Linux 2020.4
+- gcc 10.2.1
+- libc-2.31/2.32

+Currently, this is the only supported environment in elfspirit injection module.
+Other environments may also work, but we unfortunately do not have the manpower to investigate compatibility issues.

+**The other functional modules of elfspirit are not limited by the environment.**

 ## License